hdocmsu/hdocmsu.github.io/_projects/canon_1_dlr.md

 > Deep learning has transformed MRI image reconstruction by alleviating the inherent trade-off among field strength, signal-to-noise ratio (SNR), spatial resolution, and scan time.
 It is now possible to achieve higher SNR and spatial resolution without increasing scan time, and in some cases, with even shorter scan times.
 This advancement has reshaped our understanding of the MRI triangle trade-off and has significant implications for clinical practice.
 >
->> FYI: I led the clinical validation of the world’s first FDA-cleared deep learning-based MRI reconstruction technology introduced by a major medical imaging vendor.
+>> I led the clinical validation of the world’s first FDA-cleared deep learning-based MRI reconstruction technology introduced by a major medical imaging vendor.

 <figure>